Art collection of Adolf Hitler

 Adolf Hitler's art collection was a large accumulation of paintings which he gained before and during the events of WWII.
 These paintings were often taken from existing art galleries in Germany and Europe as Nazi forces invaded.
 Hitler planned to create a large museum in Linz called the Führermuseum to showcase the greatest of the art that he acquired.
 While this museum was never built, that did not stop Hitler and many other Nazi officials from seizing artwork across Europe.
 The paintings that the Nazis acquired were often stored in salt mines and castles in Germany during World War II.
 Eventually, many of these works of art would be rescued by a group called the Monuments Men.
 While this task force of art dealers and museum specialists were able to retrieve many of the stolen works of art, there are still many paintings that have yet to be found.
 In 2013, Cornelius Gurlitt, a son of one of Hitler's art dealers, was found with an apartment full of paintings which his father had kept from both the Nazis and the Monuments Men.
-This discovery of paintings has brought to light once more many paintings that were thought as lost.
+This discovery of paintings has brought to light once more many paintings that were considered lost.

 Hitler's connection with the arts

-Adolf Hitler was born on April 20, 1889 in Austria.
+Adolf Hitler was born on April 20, 1889, in Austria.
 At an early age, Hitler showed interest in the arts.
 His father hated the idea of his son becoming an artist instead of a government official like himself.
 Hitler's father tried to beat the idea out of him every time art or anything related was brought up.
-This cycle went on for years until his father passed away suddenly.
-After his passing, Hitler felt free to do as he pleased.
+This cycle went on for years until his father died suddenly.
+After his father's death, Hitler felt free to do as he pleased.
 His mother encouraged him to apply to the famous school of the arts in Vienna, the Akademie.
 He was rejected twice, in 1907 and 1908.
 His applications were dismissed, and the director suggested he should apply to the School of Architecture instead, but he did not have sufficient academic qualifications to do so.

-Hitler retained an interest in art after he became Chancellor in 1933.
+Hitler retained an interest in art after he became chancellor in 1933.
 He used his absolute power to root through thousands of museums across Europe collecting, stealing, and assembling a massive collection of artwork.
 In 1937, Hitler opened a museum.
 The Great German Art Exhibition, the museum known as Degenerate Art, opened to a limited audience containing the first of his collection.
 This was his first step in his art collection.
-He opened up a museum.
 The ERR (Einsatzstab Reichsleiter Rosenberg) was ordered to empty and loot museums to gather art for Hitler's growing collection.
 This organization told the people they were taking the art into safe keeping but in reality, these painting were being used in museums across Germany as well as Hitler and other official's use.
 His administration was responsible for the appropriation of thousands of pieces.
 His collection was the largest art theft in history.